sdawood/json-tots/README.md

 # json-tots

-`json-tots` offers is a JSON Template Of Templates Declarative Transformation and Rendering engine.
+`json-tots` offers a JSON Template Of Templates Declarative Transformation and Rendering engine.
 Everything is JSON, the template, the document, and extended arguments for template functions.

 json-tots supports: